okayhappex/okayhappex/README.md

 Hey!
 It's happex, a French boy in my teens.
-I started programming when I was 8 and I am in web development since I was 12.
+I've been programming for 7 years and I started web development 2 years ago.

 My skills
 -----